 If your partner often struggles to finish, however, it might point to something called delayed ejaculation, or DE, Dr. Jenni Skyler, PhD, LMFT, CST, the resident sexpert at Adam & Eve, tells Bustle.
 This means that sustained stimulation — like sex or a blow job — doesn't increase their arousal levels, Skyler says, or result in an orgasm at all.

 It isn't always a big deal, but DE can start to have an impact on your relationship, as well as you and your partner's self-esteem.
 "We have sexual scripts in our subconscious that often internalize a feeling of failure if sex doesn't fit society's definition of ideal or 'normal,'" Jessica Cline, a board-certified sexologist, sex therapist, and relationship expert, tells Bustle.
 So as you move into the 45 minute mark — and nothing seems to be escalating — you might start to think you're "bad at sex."
 And your partner might start to think the same.

 But try not to go down that road.
 A whole host of issues can affect a person's ability to orgasm, ranging from short-term problems to lifelong issues.
 Some of them have easy fixes while others may require a lot of work, but the important thing to know is: It's not anyone's fault.

-So, What Qualifies As A "Delayed Orgasm"?
+So, What Qualifies As A "Delayed Ejaculation"?